-A: Photofacials can have life-long results if the skin is cared for (and sun is avoided).
-We recommend investing in your skin with our SkinMedica skin care product line and doing a maintenance sessions once a year.
+A: Photofacials can have life-long results if the skins post care is maintained (and the sun is avoided).
+We recommend investing in your skin with our SkinMedica skin care product line and doing a maintenance session once a year.

-Q: What are the alternative treatments to a photofacial?
+Q: What are alternative options to a photofacial?

-A: There are many different laser treatments available, depending on your skin’s condition.
-We recommend coming in for a free consultation and one of our trained technicians can determine the best route for your individual needs.
+A: There are (and we have) many different laser treatments available, depending on your skin’s condition.
+Its recommend to come in for a free consultation and one of our trained technicians can help educate the best route for your individual needs.

 Q: What are Intense Pulsed Lasers (IPL) advantages?

-A: IPLs don’t damage the skin’s surface unlike deep CO2 laser resurfacing and dermabrasion, so there is ultimately no down time.
-Patients can come in for a treatment and return to work or school the same day.
+A: IPLs don’t damage the skin’s surface unlike deep CO2 laser resurfacing and dermabrasion, so there is ultimately no downtime.
+Patients can come in for a treatment and return to work or school on the same day.
 The sessions take approximately 30 minutes.
 There are so many benefits listed on the previous page.

 IPL Treats Rosacea

-A: This differs from patient to patient.
-It also depends on the area being treated.
-However, most clients need anywhere from 2 to 5 treatments in 4-6 week intervals.
+A: This differs between patients, the average is 2.
+It can depend on the area of receiving treatment.
+However, most people need 2 to 4 treatments in a 4-6 week interval.

-A: The best candidates for photofacials are those who are a lighter skin type and have hyperpigmentation, acne or acne scars, enlarged pores, sun damage (brown spots), or Rosacea, red spots, a flushed face or many others listed on the previous page.
+A: The best candidate for a photofacials are those who are a lighter skin type and have hyperpigmentation, enlarged pores, acne or acne scars, sun damage (brown spots), or Rosacea, red spots, a flushed face or many others listed on the previous page.